General Emacs Configuration

 Undo

-Why use undo-fu instead of the built-in undo functionality?
-Well, there isn’t much to the project (that’s a good thing), but It basically doesn’t cycle around the redo, which annoying.
+The undo-fu isn’t much to the project (that’s a good thing), but It doesn’t cycle around the redo ring, which can be annoying.

 (use-package undo-fu